Nutritional Info

 *If using frozen cauliflower, prepare according to package directions.
 After cooked and slightly cooled, shred cauliflower with a cheese grater, (or grater blade on food processor) and then measure for the recipe.
 (An "unpacked/loose" cup.)
 Be sure to drain WELL.

-Guestimate~Approximately two and a quarter cups of 1" cauliflower would grate into one cup of grated (or riced) cauliflower.
+Guestimate~Approximately 2 1/4 cups of 1" cauliflower would grate into one cup of grated (or riced) cauliflower.

-Don't spread too thin or it will fall apart, too thick and it's doughy in the middle.
+Don't spread this too thin or it will fall apart; if it's too thick, it's doughy in the middle.

 Best results are found using fresh cauliflower and not baking first.
 Experiment and post your results.
 (Was this true for you?)